Schossi/CityBuilderWeb/_pages/manual/overview.md

 CCBK is separated into multiple assemblies.
 Which ones you need depends on how you are planning to use the Kit.
 For your first exploration create a new project and remove the example assets and materials, then import the entire asset.
 Importing project settings is optional except for TagManager if you want to run the demos.

 * CityBuilderCore
-The Core Framework of CCBK.
-Always import this one.
+The Core Framework of CCBK, always import this one.

 * CityBuilderCore.Tests
-Tests some core functionality of CityBuilderCore.
-Only import this if you plan to change CityBuilderCore and want to check if the basic systems still function.
+Contains various automated and manual testing scenes for CityBuilderCore.
+Can be useful to explore how various systems work and how they are set up.

 * CityBuilderThree
 Contains the [3D City Builder]({% link _pages/demos/demoThree.md %}) demo